 The marketing of mindsets is everywhere.
+Fast psycho-policy & the datafication of social-emotional learning dominate ed-tech.
 Grit, growth mindset, project-based mindset, entrepreneurial mindset, innovator’s mindset, and a raft of canned social-emotional skills programs are vying for public money.
-These notions jump straight from psychology departments to aphoristic word images shared on social media and marketing festooned on school walls.
+These notions are quickly productized, jumping straight from psychology departments to aphoristic word images shared on social media and marketing festooned on school walls.

 Growth mindset and Positive Behavior Support marketing have joined Leader in Me marketing at our elementary school.
 Instead of being peppered with synergy and Franklin Covey’s trademarks and proprietary jargon, we’re now peppered with LiM and growth mindset and PBS.
 Like every marketed mindset going back to the self-esteem movement, these campaigns are veneers on the deficit model that ignore long-standing structural problems like poverty, racism, sexism, ableism, and childism.
 The practice and implementation of these mindsets are always suborned by deficit ideology, bootstrap ideology, meritocracy myths, and greed.